pycuu/go-mnist-net/readme.md

 ```bash
 python3 analysis.py
 ```
-- Make sure Python 3 and any required libraries (e.g. matplotlib, pandas) are installed.
+- Make sure Python 3 and the required libraries (matplotlib, pandas, seaborn) are installed.
 ### 4. Running Tests

 - Unit tests are available in network_test.go.
 Run them using: